 Automatic enrolment & qualifying workplace pensions

-The law on workplace pensions has changed.
-Every employer with at least one member of staff now has new duties and must put employees who meet certain criteria into a workplace pension plan, and contribute towards it.
+Every employer with at least one member of staff has duties and must put employees who meet certain criteria into a workplace pension plan, and contribute towards it.

 - This is called automatic enrolment because all eligible job holders must be automatically enrolled into a qualifying pension plan.
 Individuals may choose to opt out.
-However, every three years, employers must re-enrol jobholders who have previously opted out.
+However, every three years, employers must re-enrol jobholders who've previously opted out.

-- Within five months of the staging date, or two months of the automatic re- enrolment, you will have to provide information online via a declaration of compliance to The Pensions Regulator.
-Within this you will need to evidence how your duties have been met, including information on the plans being used.
+- Within five months of the staging date, or two months of automatic re-enrolment, you'll have to provide information online via a declaration of compliance to The Pensions Regulator.
+Within this you'll need to show how your duties have been met, including information on the plans being used.

-- From April 2015, or from your staging date if later, the rules mean that you need to make some important decisions about the pension funds default arrangements for your eligible jobholders.
+- Since April 2015, or from your staging date if later, the rules mean that you had to make some important decisions about the pension funds default arrangements for your eligible jobholders.

 This website aims to explain: the requirements, the possible considerations and the additional support available to you.
 If you're unclear about any of the terms used, please see our 'Jargon Buster'.